Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-api.md

 | order | `packeteryCOD`, `packeteryValue`, `hasPacketeryAdultContent`, `packeteryDeliverOn` | request body | Manual values of the packet that the administrator can change | [VERIFY: src/Packetery/Module/Api/Internal/OrderController.php#saveModal] |
 | order | `packeteryStoredUntil` | request body | New storage date of the packet | [VERIFY: src/Packetery/Module/Api/Internal/OrderController.php#saveStoredUntil] |

-The order routes answer with the new values, with the state of the order and with the HTML fragment of the grid cell, so the admin page needs no reload [VERIFY: src/Packetery/Module/Api/Internal/OrderController.php#saveModal].
+The modal route answers with the new values, with the state of the order and with the HTML fragment of the grid cell, so the admin page needs no reload [VERIFY: src/Packetery/Module/Api/Internal/OrderController.php#saveModal].
+The storage date route answers with the new date and with the state of the order, and it sends no fragment [VERIFY: src/Packetery/Module/Api/Internal/OrderController.php#saveStoredUntil].
 A validation error, an order that does not load, a failed save and a fault of the Packeta API each give the status code 400 with its own error code
 [VERIFY: src/Packetery/Module/Api/Internal/OrderController.php#saveStoredUntil].